Kia EV3

-The Kia EV3 (기아 EV3) is a battery electric subcompact crossover SUV (B-segment) produced by Kia.
-It is the fourth model in the manufacturer's "EV" line-up after the EV5.
+The Kia EV3 (기아 EV3) is a battery electric (C-segment) compact crossover SUV manufactured and marketed by Kia since 2024.

+It is the fourth model in the manufacturer's "EV" line-up and Kia’s second dedicated electric vehicle to feature the 400-volt architecture after the EV5.

 Overview

 The EV3 was previewed by the Kia EV3 Concept car which was presented on 12 October 2023 during the manufacturer's Kia EV Day event, then exhibited at the LA Auto Show in November.

-The production version was unveiled on the 23 May 2024, with sales set to commence in July 2024 in South Korea.
+A year later, the production version was unveiled on the 23 May 2024, and sales commenced in July of the same year in South Korea.

-The production EV3 is largely inspired from the concept car and shares a few design elements from the larger EV9.
+The production-spec EV3 is largely inspired by the concept car and shares a few design elements from the larger EV9.
 It adopts the brand's 'Opposites United' design philosophy with a 'Digital Tiger Face' front fascia and 'Star Map' signature vertical lighting front and rear.
-Its chassis is derived from the front-wheel-drive Hyundai-Kia K3 platform but the body structure has been redesigned for battery electric vehicles.
+Its chassis is derived from the front-wheel-drive Hyundai-Kia K3 platform, and the body structure has been redesigned for battery electric vehicles.
 Kia markets it as the Electric Global Modular Platform (E-GMP) 400 V architecture.

 The interior dashboard has three displays: a 12-inch instrument cluster, a 5-inch touchscreen for the HVAC controls, and a 12-inch touchscreen infotainment system.
 There are PET materials used throughout the interior and consumers have the option of recycled fabric materials.
 Other interior features are a 12-inch head-up display (HUD), a sliding table and storage within the centre console, and a “fold-back relaxation mode” for the front seats.

 The EV3 has a 460 L boot space which features a two-tier boot floor with over 140mm of flexibility and a frunk storage compartment of 25 L.